goncalofm90/hansecom-frontend-challenge/README.md

 ### Running the Application

+Now we Cd back into hansecom-frontend-challenge to run the backend.

 1. Start the backend server:
    ```bash
    npm run dev
    ```
+   Once running, we cd again into hansecom-frontend-app.
 2. Open a new terminal tab and start the frontend development server:
    ```bash
    npm run dev